 Manager, AgTechUCD Innovation Centre

-Niamh is Manager of the AgTechUCD Innovation Centre based at the UCD Lyons Research Farm in Celbridge, Co.
+Leo is Manager of the AgTechUCD Innovation Centre based at the UCD Lyons Research Farm in Celbridge, Co.
 Kildare.
 Leo will be responsible for the performance and management of the Centre’s activities including events

 Communications and Media Relations Manager